 “Sustained,” Judge Moore said.

-Jason Doe leisurely crossed over to the defense table and after a brief consultation with Janet Lovebird, his private secretary returned to the witness.
+Jason Doe ambled his way to the defense table and after a brief consultation with Janet Lovebird, his private secretary, returned to the witness.

 Smiling, the lawyer said, “When Dorothy Toe, according to your testimony gave the indication she was interested in a relationship with you she did not suggest that Willie Jones should be done away with?”